 Just Because You Can, Should You?

 Morality can be a shifting line, and there are definitely some gray areas.
 For some, living in a sexual relationship outside of marriage is absolutely immoral, for many others, it’s not.
 It’s not illegal to have sex outside of marriage, or for couples in relationships to live together outside of marriage, but just because it’s not illegal, is it right to do this?
 Many will argue that it’s not ok.
-I don’t care either way.
-But, I have a different issue in mind here outside of sexual morality (a very weird subject in connection to Christian Science, by the way).
+Personally, I don’t care either way on that issue.
+But, I have a different issue in mind with this post.
 My issue relates to the raising and protecting of children.
-Continue reading

 Something Worth Reading